 The Borrusia Dortmund debut for Gio Reyna came in January at the start of 2020, and he has impressed ever since.
 Equipped with an aura of composed assurance, and just like Marcus Rashford achieved on his competition debuts, Reyna really started to attract attention.
 Dortmund had another star on their hands.

 Reyna’s debut DFB Pokal performance came against Werder Bremen a month later, where he scored a wonder of a strike.
 It was the American’s first professional goal – the type young boys and girls dream about.
 February would prove a pivotal month for Reyna, as he would also make his bow in the Champions League for Dortmund.
 His opponent?
 Paris Saint Germain.

 Reyna seemed to treat the fixture like any other match, a nod towards his capabilities on the most prominent domestic stage of them all.
 Stepping onto the pitch clearly unphased, the Dortmund starlet laid on two assists, in a 2-1 victory.
 Reyna’s Dortmund career has continued in a similar vein.

-WHAT TO EXPECT AS A GIO REYNA FOOTBALL INDEX HOLDER
+WHAT TO EXPECT FROM GIO REYNA